WordPress/gutenberg/docs/README.md

 This handbook should be considered the canonical resource for all things related to block development.
 However there are other resources that can help you.

-### Developer Blog

-The [WordPress Developer Blog](https://developer.wordpress.org/news/) is an ever-growing resource of technical articles covering specific topics related to block development and a wide variety of use cases.
+- [**WordPress Developer Blog**](https://developer.wordpress.org/news/) - An ever-growing resource of technical articles covering specific topics related to block development and a wide variety of use cases.
 The blog is also an excellent way to [keep up with the latest developments in WordPress](https://developer.wordpress.org/news/tag/roundup/).

-### Courses

-There are some useful courses available on the [Learn WordPress](https://learn.wordpress.org/) site:

-* [Introduction to Block Development: Build your first custom block](https://learn.wordpress.org/course/introduction-to-block-development-build-your-first-custom-block/) - This course is a step-by-step tutorial that guides you from beginner to full block development.
-The course will lead you step by step in developing an example project.
-It will also provide you with a solid foundation that will help you make better use of this handbook.
-* [Converting a Shortcode to a Block](https://learn.wordpress.org/course/converting-a-shortcode-to-a-block/) - This course shows you how to do something that is a common use case, namely taking a legacy shortcode based plugin and block-_ifying_ it.
-* [Using the WordPress Data Layer](https://learn.wordpress.org/course/using-the-wordpress-data-layer/) - This course teaches the principles of working with WordPress data in the block editor.

-### Videos
+- [**Learn WordPress**](https://learn.wordpress.org/) - the WordPress hub for learning resources where you can find courses like [Introduction to Block Development: Build your first custom block](https://learn.wordpress.org/course/introduction-to-block-development-build-your-first-custom-block/), [Converting a Shortcode to a Block](https://learn.wordpress.org/course/converting-a-shortcode-to-a-block/) or [Using the WordPress Data Layer](https://learn.wordpress.org/course/using-the-wordpress-data-layer/)

-[WordPress.tv](https://wordpress.tv/) is an ever-growing resource of videos ranging from talks at WordCamps to recordings of online workshops.
+- [**WordPress.tv**](https://wordpress.tv/) - a hub of WordPress-related videos (from talks at WordCamps to recordings of online workshops) curated and moderated by the WordPress.org community.
 You’re sure to find something to aid your learning about [block development](https://wordpress.tv/?s=block%20development&sort=newest) or the [block-editor](https://wordpress.tv/?s=block%20editor&sort=relevance) here.

-### Code

-Development of the block editor project is carried out in the [Gutenberg repository](https://github.com/WordPress/gutenberg/) on GitHub.
-The [`block-library` directory](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src) contains the core blocks and there you can see how they are built.

-_The [gutenberg-examples](https://github.com/WordPress/gutenberg-examples) repository is another useful reference._
+- [**Gutenberg repository**](https://github.com/WordPress/gutenberg/) - development of the block editor project is carried out in this GitHub repository.
+The [`block-library` directory](https://github.com/WordPress/gutenberg/tree/trunk/packages/block-library/src) contains the core blocks and there you can see how they are built. _The [gutenberg-examples](https://github.com/WordPress/gutenberg-examples) repository is another useful reference._

 ## Are you in the right place?